nathanlane/nathanlane.github.io/src/content/post/tutorial-r-code-style-for-empirical-economists.md

 I'll go out on a limb: researchers probably ought to emphasize readability and reproducibility over writing slick code.
 The programming background of collaborators varies wildly, so understandability is a must.
 Seldom are we working with industrial scale projects.
 In fact, most big data people would probably laugh at what we consider "big."

-## The Broad Stuff : humbling "bang for your buck" rules
+## The Broad Stuff: humbling "bang for your buck" rules

 A lot of this will seem like plain common sense, of course.
 Then again, many of us never think to do it.